deeptools/deepTools/README.md

 The easiest way to install deepTools is by using python `pip` or `easy_install tools`:

-Requirements: Python 2.7, numpy, scipy (http://www.scipy.org/install.html) installed
+Requirements: Python 2.7, numpy, scipy (http://www.scipy.org/install.html), bx-python, pysam, and pyBigWig

 Commands: